 As you get started, keep these pros and cons in mind for each platform:

 - Facebook has more than 2.96 billion monthly active users, making it the most popular platform.
 It’s great for long-form content, storytelling, and impactful multimedia like videos and photos.
-Content on this platform tends to be longer-lasting than other platforms, and Facebook offers some unique fundraising features, like Birthday Fundraisers.
+Content on this platform tends to be longer-lasting than other platforms, and Facebook offers some unique digital fundraising features, like Birthday Fundraisers.
 However, organic reach has dropped substantially compared to what it used to be.

 - Instagram has more than 1.3 billion monthly active users.
 Much like Facebook, it offers fundraising features like donate stickers for Stories and “support” buttons on profiles.
 You can post interactive Stories and lean into visual storytelling.
 Be aware that there are a lot of features users can leverage like Stories, Reels, and paid ads, which can be overwhelming if you’re not particularly tech-savvy.